 Pinterest will reach about $700 million in annual ad revenue this year and is valued at $12.3 billion.
+They also went public in April.
 What’s that telling you?
-Businesses are having tons of success with Pinterest which is why the need for business coaching is increasing.
+Businesses are having tons of success with Pinterest.
 You’re thinking “I wish I was having a ton of success”!
 Maybe you didn’t get the right training and coaching and now you are still going around and around in circles trying to figure how to drive more traffic and sales to your site.

 Often times I get someone saying “I noticed that company XYZ is doing this and doing that so I thought I should do the same”.
 Well that is not quite how you want to approach Pinterest.
 Why would you copy what others are doing when there is no evidence that what they are doing is the correct way or actually making them money?

-This is one of the reasons why I typically don’t tell people who my clients are.
+This is one of the reasons why I typically don’t tell people who ALL my clients are.
 They’ll take a look at those businesses that we’ve worked with and they’ll mirror what we’ve done.
 Bad idea for two reasons; 1) what works for one business will not work the same for another and two 2) how do you know it is actually working?
 Maybe we did an experiment, found it didn’t work and we are now going to move on to a new strategy.
+Another scenario is businesses hire us to manage their account for three to six months then have their in-house social media manager take over.
 If you find yourself doing this, please don’t; there is no such thing as a cookie cutter strategy when working on Pinterest.

 One thing I know for sure is that Pinterest can help you drive new revenue growth by;

 - Dramatically increasing the amount of qualified buying traffic visiting your website or business and

 - Helping you rank on the top of Google when someone searches for your type of good or service.

 1.5 million businesses currently use Pinterest to help them:

 - increase traffic volume to their websites & blogs

 - rapidly get new customers